 Perhaps the only safe and ethical contact most people should have with ghosts of deceased people are cases when the recently departed come to visit us to say goodbye.
 The cat that pounces on your bed after death might do so only for a few days before fully moving on.
 Your relatives or loved ones might visit you shortly after death to say goodbye.
 Then we should leave them in peace.

 The other spirits that go bump in the night might not be so friendly and should be avoided.

-Read more on the above in Von Braschler’s recent book Confessions of a Reluctant Ghost Hunter: A Cautionary Tale of Encounters with Malevolent Entities and Other Disembodied Spirits, available from all good bookstores and online retailers.
+Read more on the above in Von Braschler’s book Confessions of a Reluctant Ghost Hunter: A Cautionary Tale of Encounters with Malevolent Entities and Other Disembodied Spirits, available from all good bookstores and online retailers.

 Von Braschler, Confessions of a Reluctant Ghost Hunter, Destiny Books, 2014

 Louis Gittner, There Is a Rainbow, Louis Foundation, 1981

 Anton Gross, Letters to a Dying Friend: What Comes Next Based on the Tibetan Book of the Dead, Quest Books, 1989

 Elisabeth Kubler-Ross, On Death and Dying, Scribners, 2014

 Elisabeth Kubler-Ross & Caroline Myss, On Life after Death, Revised, Celestial Arts, 2008